tristanic/isolde/isolde/docs/source/tutorials/intro/cryo_intro/cryo_intro.rst

 The density here is rather weak and patchy, but good enough as it stands to show that this loop is probably mis-threaded (remember, you can adjust your contours with *alt-scroll*).
-While it *is* possible to remodel using just this map, this provides us with the opportunity to try out a neat trick that works well with cryo-EM maps.
+While it *is* possible to remodel using just this map, this provides us with the opportunity to try out a neat trick that often works well with cryo-EM maps.
 Many such maps are either somewhat over-sharpened or sharpened to optimise the well-resolved regions at the expense of sites like this (although examples do exist of badly *under*-sharpened maps as well).
-If you wish you can use external tools like *phenix.auto_sharpen* or *LocScale* to optimise the map sharpening, but ChimeraX provides a tool to generate a smoothed map that is better at showing the connectivity in regions like this one:
+Maps with a judicious amount of smoothing (or "blurring", if you prefer) are often better at showing the connectivity in weakly-resolved regions, where strongly sharpened maps break down into uninterpretable noise.
+If you wish you can use external tools like *phenix.auto_sharpen* or *LocScale* to optimise the map sharpening, but ChimeraX provides a tool to generate a smoothed map that is often good enough for the job:

 `volume gaussian #1 sDev 0.5`__